beyondelastic/velero_vSphere/README.md

 # velero_vSphere
 Test yaml and configuration files I have used for my backup and restore test with the Velero vSphere Plugin.
+The process is documented here: https://beyondelastic.com/2020/04/30/backup-and-migrate-tkgi-pks-to-tkg-with-velero/

 Storage Class yaml (cis-sc.yaml):
 - Storage Class used for the test application on source cluster (backup cluster).
 Make sure to enter your own storage class name and datastoreurl into the file before applying it.